-The total distribution to be made in respect of the December 31 year end will at least equal 100% of the Trust's taxable income including gains and losses for tax purposes relating to fluctuations of the U.S. dollar relative to the Canadian dollar, as explained in note 9.
-For the period ended December 31, 2018, the taxable income of the Trust was \$28,756,735 and the Trust has declared distributions totaling \$29,790,968 which is equal to net income prior to distributions on the statement of net income (loss).
-The difference between distributions declared and taxable income of \$1,034,233 is considered a return of capital for tax purposes.
-The return of capital arises in part due to timing differences relating to the equity investments.
+The total distribution to be made in respect of the December 31 year end will equal at least 100% of the Trust's taxable income including gains and losses for tax purposes relating to fluctuations of the U.S. dollar relative to the Canadian dollar as explained in note 9, less any reserves that the Manager deems appropriate.
+For the year ended December 31, 2018, the Trust has declared distributions totaling \$15,504,293 (2017 - \$6,488,191).

-The fourth quarter distribution declared and payable as at December 31, 2018 was distributed to the Unitholders subsequent to December 31, 2018 as follows:
+The fourth quarter distribution declared and payable as at December 31, 2018 and 2017 was distributed to the Unitholders subsequent to year end as follows: